-A: No, but you do need to show your vaccine card or a photo of your vaccine card on your phone to verify that you received your second dose of Pfizer vaccine at least six months ago.
+A: No, but you do need to show your vaccine card or a photo of your vaccine card on your phone to verify that you have completed your vaccine series.
 If you have lost your vaccine card, you can request your full vaccine record by visiting https://bit.ly/philavaxrecordrequest.
 People who have laminated their vaccine card can still use it!
 If you go to a City clinic, our staff will place a sticker to show that you have received your booster dose directly on the laminate.
 Many clinics will be able to replace your card altogether.

 Q: Do I need a booster to be considered fully vaccinated?

-A: No, since not everyone will need a booster shot.
-Having your first and second dose of the Pfizer and Moderna vaccine, or a single dose of the Johnson & Johnson vaccine, means you’re fully vaccinated.
+A: No, having your first and second dose of Pfizer or Moderna, or just one dose of Johnson & Johnson will continue to be considered fully vaccinated.

 Q: Does this mean that the vaccine has been less effective in general and against Delta?